bit-broker/website/content/en/docs/concepts/users.md

 Contributors are users who have permission to contribute data within the context of a single specified entity type, via access to the [Contributor API](/docs/contributor/).
 Such rights can only be granted by a coordinator user.

-If a person or organisation is contributing data to _many_ entity types within a single instance, they will be adopting multiple, different contributor roles in order to achieve this.
+If a person or organization is contributing data to _many_ entity types within a single instance, they will be adopting multiple, different contributor roles in order to achieve this.
 Hence the number of contributors is linked to the number of [data connectors](/docs/concepts/connectors/) which is linked to the number of [entity types](/docs/concepts/entity-types/).

 #### Consumers